 These simple exercises will build strength and endurance so your body can have time to adapt to the conditions you’ll be facing (all those tough ascents and descents) whilst walking the Tour du Mont Blanc.

-Neil is a multiple finisher of the UTMB, the endurance trail race along the Tour du Mont Blanc trail, so knows the course well and knows exactly how to get your body ready for this incredible hut to hut hiking trail through three countries.
+Neil is a multiple finisher of the UTMB, the endurance trail race along the Tour du Mont Blanc trail where incredibly world class trail runners finish in around 20 hours!
+Yes you heard me right – hours instead of days.
+Neil knows the course intimately and knows EXACTLY how to get your body ready for this incredible hut to hut hiking trail through three countries.

 Getting fit for the Tour du Mont Blanc